 Take the time to sign up for any warranty program that comes with your pad!
 You never know when you might need to use it and it’s always better to be safe than sorry.
-Fortunately, the best sleeping pad manufacturers almost always stand behind their product with a useful warranty.
+Fortunately, the best sleeping pad manufacturers almost always stand behind their products with a useful warranty.

 The right sleeping pad can make all the difference in how well you sleep in the backcountry.
-If you have any experience with the sleeping pads mentioned in this article (or others that you’d like to plug), please drop a comment below so we can all benefit from your knowledge and experience!
+If you have any experience with the sleeping pads mentioned in this article (or others that you’d like to mention), please drop a comment below so we can all benefit from your knowledge and experience!

 About The Author

 My name is Zeke McDermott and I love being outdoors, reading, and writing in my free time.
 I currently reside in Charlottesville, Virginia where I am an avid runner, climber, and fly-fisherman.

 Hello and thank you for this article!
 I am completely new to this and I never tried camping in the wild, but you certainly picked my interest.
 I would like to try this in the future with my wife.

 I really love how you presented this article, it is well-detailed and concise.
 I came out with a lot of knowledge about sleeping pads now and I know where to go again if I needed a refresher, so I bookmarked your site.

 So the R value depends on the season, but I am in the Philippines and mostly have maritime tropical weather.
 So I should choose a lower R?